-- 1. The Niger is a land-locked, low-income Sahelian country with an estimated population of 21.5 million.
-At 3.9 percent, annual demographic growth is among the highest in the world; the Niger's population doubles every 20 years and the country currently has the world's highest fertility rate, with 7.2 births per woman.
-Around 45 percent live in poverty nationally, and 52.4 percent in rural areas, where 96 percent of the Niger's poor people live.
-The Niger ranked lowest of the 189 countries on the 2018 Human Development Index.
-Life expectancy is 61.5 years for women and 59.4 years for men; the maternal mortality rate is 553 deaths per 100,000 live births and the mortality rate for children under 5 is 91.3 per 1,000 live births.
-Significant gender inequalities exist, and women record consistently lower indicators for health, education, income, employment and political participation.
-HIV prevalence is 0.4 percent. - 2.
-Conflict and political instability in neighbouring countries combined with increased climate shocks6 spark humanitarian need and hamper development gains, exacerbating migration.
+1. The Niger is a land-locked, low-income Sahelian country with an estimated population of 21.5 million.1 At 3.9 percent, annual demographic growth is among the highest in the world; the Niger's population doubles every 20 years and the country currently has the world's highest fertility rate, with 7.2 births per woman.
+Around 45 percent live in poverty nationally, and 52.4 percent in rural areas, where 96 percent of the Niger's poor people live.2 The Niger ranked lowest of the 189 countries on the 2018 Human Development Index.
+Life expectancy is 61.5 years for women and 59.4 years for men; the maternal mortality rate is 553 deaths per 100,000 live births and the mortality rate for children under 5 is 91.3 per 1,000 live births.3 Significant gender inequalities exist, and women record consistently lower indicators for health, education, income, employment and political participation.4 HIV prevalence is 0.4 percent.5

+- 2. Conflict and political instability in neighbouring countries combined with increased climate shocks6 spark humanitarian need and hamper development gains, exacerbating migration.
 Women, men, boys and girls are affected differently: girls have less access to education than boys; women and girls are also exposed to greater risks of gender-based violence, including sexual violence, early and forced marriage, teenage pregnancy and human trafficking.
 Loss of livelihoods and high unemployment rates7 put an increasing number of young people at risk of recruitment by non-state armed groups, human trafficking and exploitation.
 Adult males are more likely to migrate seasonally, leaving women with increased workloads. - 3.
-According to data from early 2019, 55,000 Malian refugees8 are living in the Tillaberi and Tahoua regions.
-In the Diffa region, 250,000 people, including 118,868 Nigerian refugees, have been displaced since 2014 by the Lake Chad Basin crisis.9 Since 2018, insecurity along the borders with Mali and Burkina Faso, combined with inter-communal violence, has led to the internal displacement of 70,305 people in the Tillaberi and Tahoua regions.10
+As of early 2019, 55,000 Malian refugees (32.9 percent women, 21.3 percent men, 23.3 percent boys under 11 and 22.5 percent girls under 11) were being hosted in Tillaberi and Tahoua regions.
+Since April 2019, a significant number of Nigerian refugees from Sokoto, Zamfara and Katsina states have fled to the Maradi region.
+As of October 2019, the number of refugees registered by the Office of the United Nations High Commissioner for Refugees (UNHCR) was estimated at 42,000, with a projected caseload of up to 50,000 at the end of the year.
+In the Diffa region, about 250,000 people (of which 118,868 are Nigerian refugees) have been displaced since 2014 by the Lake Chad Basin crisis.8 Since 2018, insecurity along the borders with Mali and Burkina Faso, combined with inter-communal violence, has led to the internal displacement of 70,305 additional people in the Tillaberi and Tahoua regions.9 Humanitarian access is increasingly restricted due to the rapid deterioration of security conditions and the expansion and intensification of activities of non-state armed groups.
+This has a negative impact on vulnerable populations' food and nutrition security, putting an additional burden on the national budget while reducing the presence of the state in many areas.